triosar/novasaur/README.md

 - Ability to universally gameban people from all Nova Incorporated games using the Lithium ingame Admin system.
 - The ability to fetch all group ranks/IDs from a Roblox group.

+# Features in development/planned
+- Blacklist pagination system.
+(In development)
+- Command to kick users in a given role, excluding users in another given role.
+(Planned)
+- NOU storage related commands.
+(Planned)
+- Modification of `>trelloban` to fetch Roblox IDs.
+(Planned)
+- Transition of blacklist storage to another database.
+(Planned)

 # Contributing
 - Your only concern when contributing should be the `main.py` file.
 All other files do not make up the "core bot", and are used for various reasons, testing or otherwise.
 - Contributions are welcome.
 Its preferred that you focus minor commands/features, but Nova Incorporated developers are free to request changes pertaining to official development, with prior agreement on the features.